ZeynepSudeHaksal/B09_a3/README.md

 - Output updates in real-time based on delay and sample count.

 - If user presses Ctrl+C, they're asked whether to quit or not.
+- If user presses Ctrl+Z, the signal is ignored.

 ### Test Cases
 Case Input Args	                    Expected Behavior